Looking after your home

 - Burst and Frozen Water Pipes The big freeze can bring problems inside your home and if you live in a flat it can also involve your neighbours.
 It is worth taking steps now to protect yourself and your home.

-- Eyesore Homes Some homes and gardens just look a mess.
+- Eyesore Homes Some homes and gardens can look a mess.
 It is the responsibility of owners (and tenants, where rented out) to keep homes and gardens looking presentable.

 - Dirty, Cluttered or Smelly Homes Sometimes life gets on top of owners or tenants and their home can get cluttered, smelly or sometimes badly soiled.
 No-one sets out to live in these conditions and it's often the result of other complications in life.

-- Infected, Infested or Contaminated Homes Occasionally, occupiers of homes may have health, social or other problems which means that their homes can become contaminated with human waste, rotting food and other contaminants
+- Infected, Infested or Contaminated Homes Occasionally, occupiers of homes may have health, social or other problems which means that their homes can become contaminated with human waste, rotting food and other biological or chemical contaminants

 - Maintenance and Disrepair Homes that are not properly maintained are not pleasant to live in, may be unhealthy and will only get worse with time.
 The longer maintenance is ignored, the more time consuming and expensive it is to sort out.
 Homeowners have responsibility for maintaining their homes, whether they live in them or rent them out.